Last updated: January 28, 2022

-With the state's COVID-19 vaccination rates stagnating and positive cases surging due to the Delta variant, many local nonprofits are asking whether they can or should require COVID-19 vaccinations for their staff.
+With the COVID-19 cases starting to surge again in North Carolina and the Omicron variant looming, many local nonprofits are asking whether they can or should require COVID-19 vaccinations for their staff.
 To help nonprofits assess whether they should require their employees to be vaccinated – and how they should implement COVID-19 vaccination requirements – the Center is providing answers to some common questions we have been hearing from nonprofit organizations.

 Can Nonprofits Require Employees to Be Vaccinated?

-In fact, the federal government will soon require some nonprofit workers to be vaccinated for COVID-19.
-On September 9, President Joe Biden issued an executive order requiring all federal contractors and subcontractors – including nonprofits that contract with the federal government – to be vaccinated for COVID-19.
-The executive order only applies to nonprofits that are federal contractors or subcontractors, not those that receive federal grants.
-President Biden also announced that:
+In fact, the federal government now requires some nonprofit workers to be vaccinated for COVID-19.
+On September 9, 2021, President Joe Biden issued an executive order requiring all federal contractors and subcontractors – including nonprofits that contract with the federal government – to be vaccinated for COVID-19.
+Currently, a federal court has stopped the execuitve order from taking effect, but the litigation is ongoing, and courts are likely to make a final decision on the executive order in early 2022.
+If it is ultimately upheld, the executive order would only apply to nonprofits that are federal contractors or subcontractors, not those that receive federal grants.

 What are the Pros and Cons of COVID-19 Vaccination Requirements?